How to Become a Sports Psychologist: Career Guide, Salary & Degrees 2025

 What Do Sports Psychologists Do?

 Depending on the situation, a sport psychologist might work with athletes one-on-one or in groups.
-Teams, for instance, will often benefit from group therapy, since the members of the team must work together in order to win.
+Teams, for instance, often benefit from group therapy, since team members must work together to win.

 A sport psychologist will often lend a non-judgmental ear to frustrated and overwhelmed athletes.
-Sometimes, just the act of talking about certain negative situations can be all that is necessary to overcome them.
+Sometimes, just talking about certain negative situations can be enough to overcome them.

-Most times, however, a sport psychologist will offer ongoing advice and guidance on how to overcome these problems.
-They may recommend a little rest and relaxation for the burnt-out athlete, or maybe teach an overly anxious athlete several different relaxation exercises to perform before each game or match.
-They might offer up visualization techniques to help tune out distractions in the heat of the moment, as the pressure on the field ratchets higher.
+Most of the time, however, a sports psychologist will offer ongoing advice and guidance to help overcome these problems.
+They may recommend a little rest for the burnt-out athlete, or maybe teach an overly anxious athlete several different relaxation exercises to perform before each game or match.
+They might offer visualization techniques to help tune out distractions in the heat of the moment as the pressure on the field ratchets up.

-Earning a Sports Psychology Degree – Bachelor’s, Master’s and Doctorate Options
+Sports Psychology Degree Options: Bachelor's, Master's, and Doctorate

-Considering that most sports psychology careers will require a master's or doctoral-level sports psychology degree, it is best for students to consider a bachelor's degree to be the foundation of their education.
-If you are interested in pursuing a master's level sports psychology degree, there are a number of undergraduate opportunities that would help set you up for graduate work in the field.
+Given that most sports psychology careers require a master's or doctoral degree, students should view a bachelor's degree as the foundation of their education.
+If you're interested in pursuing a master's-level sports psychology degree, several undergraduate opportunities would help set you up for graduate work in the field.

 You had better bring your A game when you go to school to earn your sports psychology degree.